-Selected results for the Landers earthquake are also shown in Figure 9.
-This figure shows the damage spectral ordinates DI_1 , with the same SDOF characteristics as used in Figure 2, except for μ{mon} =12, and a_1 =0.316.
+Selected results for the Landers earthquake are shown in Figure 8.
+This figure shows the damage spectral ordinates DI_1 , with the same SDOF characteristics as used in Figure 2, except for $\mu{mon}=12$, and $\alpha_1=0.316$.
 Again, a uniform distribution of structural characteristics in the area was used.
 The fault trace and the epicenter of the earthquake are also mapped in the figure.
 Displacement ductility and interstory drift ratio at period 1.0 second are also presented in this figure.
 For the computation of the interstory drift ratio, the same procedure was used as that for Figure 7.

-Various contour plots in Figures 6-9 reveal information about different measures of the severity of the recorded ground motion at different locations.
+Various contour plots in Figures 6-8 reveal information about different measures of the severity of the recorded ground motion at different locations.
 Some of them also reveal more information about performance of a set of simple structural models subjected to the recorded ground motion.
 One obvious advantage of the spectral damage contour plots is that they conveniently represent normalized values.
 For example, compare the contour plots of the damage spectral ordinates with displacement ductility demands.
 In order to compare them, ranges of ductility values need to be correlated to various structural performance descriptions (such as "operational", "life safe", "near collapse", etc.).
-Using, for example, such a tentative correlation given in SEAOC (1999), Appendix I, contour plots of the damage spectra and displacement ductility are generally consistent.
-However, the damage spectral plots, representing a normalized quantity, are more convenient for post-earthquake applications.
+Using, for example, such a tentative correlation given in SEAOC (1999), Appendix I, contour plots of the damage spectral plots, representing a normalized quantity, are more convenient for post-earthquake applications.
 Additionally, as mentioned before, they include more features of the inelastic response than most of the other parameters considered.